Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage psoriatic arthritis every day, Psoriatic-Arthritis.com brings you frequent articles, blogs, points of view and advice from leading patient advocates and professional medical experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage psoriatic arthritis every day, Psoriatic-Arthritis.com brings you frequent articles, blogs, points of view and advice from health leaders and professional medical experts.

-Alisha Bridges has dealt with psoriasis since she was 7 years old, and was only recently diagnosed with psoriatic arthritis.
+Alisha has dealt with psoriasis since she was 7 years old but was only recently diagnosed with psoriatic arthritis.
 At the start of her psoriasis diagnosis, she hid in shame afraid of what people would think of such a visible disease.
 As a result, she was inspired to create her blog, Being Me in My Own Skin.
 Read more.

 Catherine Dolan is a moderator for Psoriatic-Arthritis.com and PlaquePsoriasis.com.
 While she has had psoriasis for as long as she can remember; the severity and type of which has varied throughout the years.
 As her psoriasis has always been with her in some shape or form, she has come to feel that it is part of her.
 Read more.